 - 1) Clubs must use current testing forms designated by the Association (available on request).
-Additional material may be added by the Chief Instructor to supplement the documentation process, but the Association forms must contain the judges' notations, scores, and signatures. - 2) The 10-point scoring system must be used in all cases. - 3) Restrict testing to Club Members in good standing. - 4) Restrict the selection of judges to Club Members in good standing. - 5) Club Members testing at a rank below interim black belt must be judged by either two black belts (interim or above) under the guidance of the Chief Instructor, or by the Chief Instructor directly. - 6) Club Members testing at any rank of black belt must be judged by two black belts (interim or above) of higher [point score] rank under the guidance of the Chief Instructor.
+Additional material may be added by the Chief Instructor to supplement the documentation process, but the Association forms must contain the judges' notations, scores, and signatures. - 2) The 10-point scoring system must be used in all cases. - 3) Restrict testing to Club Members in good standing. - 4) Restrict the selection of judges to Club Members in good standing, Board of Directors, and other Association certified Chief Instructors. - 5) Club Members testing at a rank below interim black belt must be judged by either two black belts (interim or above) under the guidance of the Chief Instructor, or by the Chief Instructor directly.

-- 7) The highest ranking student must be judged by the Chief Instructor and a Member Of the Board Of Directors.
-In situations where a Board Member is not available, use of a senior black belt (2nd degree or above) is allowed. - 8) In situations where the Chief Instructor is not judging directly, but makes use of black belts as judges, the Chief Instructor has the right to normalize the test scores to adjust for skill-sets and abilities the judges may not have taken into consideration. - Promotion of a student to the rank of 3rd degree black belt and above requires the involvement of at least one member of the Board Of Directors.
-As students do not test for a level of black belt, any situation where a student's test may promote them to 3rd degree requires that the Board Of Directors be notified ahead of time so appropriate arrangements can be made. - 10) The testing process created by a Club, including any additional requirements imposed at the Club level, must be clearly documented and published.
+- 6) Club Members testing at any rank of black belt must be judged by two black belts (interim or above) of higher [point score] rank under the guidance of the Chief Instructor. - 7) Student promotion levels (and therefore testing) are restricted by the Chief Instructor's rights and privileges as defined by the Instructor Certification mandate (HMKA-M8). - 8) In situations where the Chief Instructor is not judging directly, but makes use of black belts as judges, the Chief Instructor has the right to normalize the test scores to adjust for skill-sets and abilities the judges may not have taken into consideration. - 9) The testing process created by a Club, including any additional requirements imposed at the Club level, must be clearly documented and published.
 It must include a process for challenging the results, and a notation that Club Members have a right to have their results reviewed by the Board Of Directors through the Club President and Chief Instructor (HMKA-M4).